 Mason Judicial Education Program

-With seminars focused on economics, finance, accounting, statistics and scientific method, to date almost 4,000 sitting federal and state court judges representing all 50 states have participated in at least one of the LEC's judicial education programs.
+To date almost 2,000 sitting federal and state court judges representing all 50 states have participated in at least one of the LEC's judicial education programs.
 Up to a dozen courses and seminars are offered each year by the JEP.
 All programs benefit from the advice offered by an independent Judicial Advisory Board made up of distinguished judges from courts all over the country.

 The JEP recognizes that the US civil justice system imposes tremendous burdens on American businesses through high discovery costs, regulation through litigation, class action abuses, and litigation or the threat of litigation.
 Providing an unprecedented opportunity to improve the nation’s judiciary, the JEP offers intense programs designed to build understanding of critical economic disciplines so that judges may apply this knowledge when assessing complex issues surrounding legal disputes.